laro/Cilia/6 .../2 Unfinished Ideas.md

     logicalOperand --> threeWay & comparison & membership & subset & parallel & equality & not

     and & or & xor & andAmp & orAmp & andSym & orSym & xorSym --> logicalOperand
-    logicalExpression --> as & and & andAmp & andSym & xor & xorSym & or & orAmp & orSym
+    logicalExpression --> as & and & or & xor & andAmp & orAmp & andSym & orSym & xorSym
-    expressionStatement --> logicalExpression
     if ---> logicalExpression
     insideParens & assignPlain & assignArithmetic & assignShift & assignBitwise & assignLogical --> if
 ```